CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ### Upload Missing Images

-Use the following instructions to upload missing Cumulus Linux and NetQ images:
+Use the following instructions to upload missing Cumulus Linux and NetQ images.

 For *Cumulus Linux* images: